d4per/pixelmap/README.md

 # PIXELMAP Framework

-**Note! the source code will be available after the paper has been released**

 ## 📄 **White Paper**
 For a detailed explanation of the PIXELMAP framework, including methodology, experiments, and results, refer to our **[White Paper on ArXiv](#)** *(Link coming soon)*.